gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday September 2: **NO SESSION** (holiday)
-* Monday September 9,
+* Monday September 16,
   8:00pm [Mountain][mtn]:
-  Greg will
+  Carl will
+  begin
-  continue leading discussion at page 31 in
-  Onkar Ghate's section, "On American Political Philosophy", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]
+  leading discussion at page 35 in the section "On Property Rights", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]

 [![A New Textbook of Americanism][cover]{:style="margin-left:2em;max-width:25em;box-shadow: 5px 5px 15px grey;"}][book]